-Exercise 3 (Fibonacci Numbers).
-Recall that the first two numbers in the Fibonacci sequence are 0 and 1, and each subsequent number is the sum of the previous two.
 Write the FP rules that calculate the Fibonacci of a number.
 Translate the rules into CHR manually.
 Then use your translator using the input FP rules to show its output CHR program.
 Try your modified translator to produce the CHR code for the translation of the Fibonacci code.
 Then try to run the Fibonacci code and test is for obtaining several of the Fibonacci numbers.

-Next exercises are to be submitted by e-mail to: amira.zaki@uni-ulm.de by 03.06.13 by 10:00.
+Next exercises are to be submitted by e-mail to: daniel.gall@uni-ulm.de by 28.05.14 by 10:00.